 Do you know how to properly handle a blood spill cleanup?
 Did you know that hepatitis B can live on surfaces for up to one week?
 Hepatitis B is also 100 times more infectious than HIV/AIDS.
 Accidents or crimes can happen anywhere and cause blood spills.
-Thus, it’s vital to understand how to protect yourself from getting a blood-borne illness.
+Thus, its vital to understand how to protect yourself from getting a blood-borne illness.
 Keep reading to learn the proper method for how to clean up blood spills.

 Blood-borne pathogens describe the infectious microorganisms carried in human blood.
 Certain body fluids also contain blood and disease-causing bacteria or viruses.
 Examples of blood-borne illnesses include: